emmasolis1/oscp_tools/README.md

 # OSCP_Tools

 ## Active Directory
+- **Get-SPN.ps1** - Retrieves Service Principal Names in AD, commonly used in Kerberoasting attacks.
 - **GetCLSID.ps1** - Extracts CLSID information for COM objects, sometimes useful in AD contexts.
 - **GetNPUsers.py** - Requests Ticket-Granting Tickets (TGTs) for Active Directory accounts without pre-authentication enabled, allowing brute-force attacks on the returned ticket hashes.
-- **Get-SPN.ps1** - Retrieves Service Principal Names in AD, commonly used in Kerberoasting attacks.
 - **Invoke-Kerberoast.ps1** - Extracts Kerberos tickets for offline cracking.
+- **PowerMad.ps1** - Creates and manages machine accounts in AD, often used in AD exploitation scenarios.
 - **PowerView.ps1** - PowerShell script for comprehensive AD enumeration, useful for gathering domain information.
-- **PowerMad.ps1** - Creates and manages machine accounts in AD, often used in AD exploitation scenarios.
 - **SharpGPOAbuse.exe** - Exploits Group Policy Objects (GPOs) to gain elevated privileges in a Windows Active Directory environment by modifying or hijacking GPOs to introduce malicious scripts or commands.
-- **SharpHound.exe, SharpHound.ps1** - Collects AD data for BloodHound, identifying relationships, permissions, and attack paths in AD.
+- **SharpHound.exe** - Collects AD data for BloodHound, identifying relationships, permissions, and attack paths in AD.
+- **SharpHound.ps1** - PowerShell script implementation of SharpHound.
 - **windapsearch.py** - Performs LDAP enumeration tool designed for Windows environments, allowing attackers to query and extract information from Active Directory, such as user accounts, groups, and permissions, to aid in privilege escalation or lateral movement.

 ## Client Side Attacks